 Therefore, it appears preferable for the future development of CNDCs to utilize the Bayesian hierarchical method to both quantify uncertainty and reduce bias in %Nc.
 Without addressing these limitations (i.e., bias and uncertainty), both directly resulting from the statistical methods used, the NNI framework cannot fulfill its core objective of providing an absolute reference of crop N status.

 Additionally, with further development of standardized tools for this scientific computing task, the implementation of the partially-pooled Bayesian hierarchical framework for deriving the CNDC can be made trivial and may enable the development of CNDCs from existing but unutilized experimental datasets.
 Therefore, the development of a dedicated software library to implement the partially-pooled Bayesian hierarchical method developed in the present study is a priority for future research efforts because it will enable other researchers to implement this preferred method of deriving CNDCs.
+This is of timely importance given the increased availability of high-quality, consolidated datasets suitable for fitting CNDCs across G × E × M effects (Ciampitti, et al., 2022).
+Given the increased availability of data, future research should expand the partially-pooled Bayesian hierarchical method to fit models simultaneously using data from multiple crop species.

 Finally, having sufficient quantity and quality of experimental data remains an essential criteria to consider when deriving a CNDC independent of the statistical method used (Fernández et al., 2021; Fernández et al., 2022).
 Even with the advantages of the partially-pooled Bayesian hierarchical method, insufficient experimental data quality and quantity may still result in inferential bias of the CNDC for an individual G × E × M interaction level.
 Given the limitations of the quantity and quality of experimental data used in this study (i.e., bias towards N limiting conditions for Argentina, bias towards non-N limiting conditions for Belgium and Minnesota), it is plausible that estimates of CNDCs from this study are biased relative to estimates of CNDCs derived using an “ideal” experimental dataset and identical statistical methods.
 Therefore, future studies utilizing the partially-pooled Bayesian hierarchical method should ensure that the experimental dataset for each G × E × M interaction level meets the sufficiency criteria identified by Fernández et al. (2022) (i.e., at least eight experimental trials containing at least three N treatments and at least three sampling dates).